 I was hired as a language arts teacher at Bruce M. Whittier Middle School in 2004.
 After growing up in Mechanic Falls and attending Elm Street School, my return to the area was a homecoming following six years teaching in Wilmington, Massachusetts.
 In October of 2006, I accepted my first administrative role and served as half-time middle school dean and half-time teacher.
 Regional School Unit #16 began reorganizing administration in 2008, and my position changed to a shared assistant principalship between Whittier Middle School and Poland Community School.
-In 2012, I was hired as principal at Whittier Middle School.
+Four years later, I was hired as principal at Whittier Middle School.
+In 2023, I received the tremendous honor of being named Maine Principal of the Year, an award representative of the outstanding work of the whole Whittier staff.
 I am grateful to be part of a staff and community that values education, healthy choices, and the development of young leaders.

 Welcome to Whittier Middle School!

-Bruce M. Whittier Middle School serves approximately 260 seventh and eighth graders from Mechanic Falls, Minot and Poland.
-Our staff is made up of twenty full-time teachers, five educational technicians, one school counselor, and one administrator.
-We also share staff members with each of the schools in our district.
+Bruce M. Whittier Middle School serves approximately 280 seventh and eighth graders from Mechanic Falls, Minot and Poland.
+Our teaching staff is made up of twenty full-time teachers, five educational technicians, two school counselors, a dean of students and a principal.
+Additionally, we share staff members with each of the schools in our district.

-Students take full-year courses in English language arts, math, science, social studies, and physical education.
-Seventh grade students complete semester-long art and technology education courses.
-In eighth grade, students take Spanish and wellness classes.
+Students take full-year courses in English language arts, math, science, and social studies.
+Seventh grade students complete trimester-long art, technology education, physical education, and writing courses.
+In eighth grade, students take Spanish, Wellness, physical education and writing classes.
 Students may also choose to participate in band and chorus.

 We encourage students to get involved in sports and other co-curricular activities to enrich their school experience and challenge themselves beyond academics.
 During the fall season, students may play field hockey, soccer, or run with the cross-country team.
 Others play football through the recreation program.
 In the winter, basketball and indoor track are offered.
 With the arrival of spring, students may choose baseball, softball, or track.
-In addition, many students participate in Student Council, Drama Club, Yearbook Committee, Technology Club, Spanish Club, Guitar Club, Writing Club, Civil Rights Team, and Math Club.
+In addition, many students participate in Student Council, Drama Club, Yearbook Committee, Technology Club, Chess Club, Dungeons & Dragons Club, Writing Club, Civil Rights Team, and Math Club.